watxap/watxap/README.md

 - 👋 Hi, I’m @watxap
+- 🌱 UX/UI designer wannabe
 - 🏙️ From Buenos Aires, Argentina
+- 🔥 IT Master Academy/ freeCodeCamp
-- ✨ I'd like to do some cool stuff in HTML, CSS and JS
+- ✨ Making cool stuff in HTML, CSS and JS
-- 🌱 UX/UI designer wannabe
 - 🧉 Currently learning React, NodeJS and Express
-- 🔥 IT Master Academy/ freeCodeCamp

 <!---
 watxap/watxap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.